timdale/getdata-010/CodeBook.md

 ### Merging the Test and Training Data

 1. The observation data is first read from the *X* files and concatentated into a data frame with column names read and applied from *features.txt*.
-There are now a total of 10299 observations.
+There are a total of 10299 observations.
 2. Likewise the activity IDs are merged from the *y* files, for a total of 10299 activity IDs, each corresponding to the same ordinal observation.
 3. Likewise the subject IDs are merged from the *subject* files, for a total of 10299 subject IDs, each corresponding to the same ordinal observation.